Can The First Lady Actually Fire Anyone?

 Melania Trump made headlines Tuesday when she publicly called for a staffer at the National Security Council to be fired.
-The First Lady has asked that Mira Ricardel to be let go from her government job.
-Ricardel is the top deputy for John Bolton, the National Security Adviser, according to Vox.
+The first lady has asked that Mira Ricardel to be let go from her government job.
+Ricardel is the top deputy for National Security Advisor John Bolton, according to Vox.

 Reports say that Melania Trump clashed with Ricardel during the First Lady’s well-publicized trip to Africa.

-Ricardel previous served in the George W. Bush Administration as deputy assistant secretary of defense.
+Ricardel previously served in George W. Bush’s administration as deputy assistant secretary of defense.
 She was also part of Trump’s White House transition team.

 CNN is reporting that Donald Trump has decided to respond to Melania’s request; he will be firing Ricardel.
 Reportedly, she is being given time to clean out her desk.
 This is a best-case scenario for Melania, who does not have any official authority inside the White House.

-Damn – it's true – "Melania Trump" is starting to look like her Hubs !! pic.twitter.com/udt0u8SLny
+Being the first lady is not an actual job, though some believe they have a bigger role to play.
+The first lady does not have official responsibilities, and throughout history, these women have all navigated the role in their own way.
+While the president of the United States earns a salary, the first lady does not, according to Metro.
+This is not a paid position, though the first lady is given her own office space and staff within the White House.

 Melania Trump Publicly Calls for White House Official To Be Removed.